Introduction: Your Guide to Renting Aerial Lifts

 Industries That Use Aerial Lifts

 Aerial lifts are not specific to one particular industry or job.
 For instance, manufacturing companies use aerial lifts to reach overhead components, as well as to reach behind large pieces of equipment.
-General contractors use lifts to reach high areas when painting or making repairs, and construction companies identify aerial lifts as one of the most critical pieces of equipment in their fleet.
+General contractors use lifts to reach high areas when making repairs, and construction companies identify aerial lifts as one of the most critical pieces of equipment in their fleet.

 Emergency crews use aerial lifts to reach buildings, and HVAC contractors use them for indoor and outdoor applications.
 In essence, aerial lifts provide reliable access for a range of industries and purposes.